 The bill would also require doctors to provide a description of fetal development with colored photographs and “the probable anatomical and physiological characteristics of the embryo or fetus at that age.”

-The most extensive research has found that, barring rare complications, abortions are not linked to the medical risks listed in the bill.
+The most extensive research has found that, barring rare complications, induced abortions are not linked to the medical risks listed in the bill.